-A 1%, 0.5%, or 0.2% annual chance flood event could cause flooding within the District.
-A high water event, depending on the water elevation, could cause failure due to overtopping but more realistically could increase hydraulic gradients within the levee section resulting in landside seepage or boils.
+A 1%, /0.5%/0.2% annual chance flood event could cause flooding within the District.
+A high water event, depending on the water elevation, is unlikely to cause failure due to overtopping as many other surrounding Districts are lower and more likely to fail before failure of RD 554 levees.
+Higher levels of water could increase hydraulic gradients within the levee section resulting in landside seepage or boils.
 Continued seepage, if left unaddressed, could erode the levee and result in failure.
 Heavy flows could also cause erosion and scour on the waterside bank that could undermine the levee and cause failure.